 If you're growing a roofing business, metal is a smart add-on.
 It sets you apart from crews that only do shingles or tiles, and it lets you charge premium pricing once your team is trained.

-And if you need help quoting, measuring, or presenting metal roofing jobs?
+Need help quoting, measuring, or presenting metal roofing jobs?
 Roofr has your back.

 Use Roofr to:

-- Close jobs faster with instant estimates
+- Price out AG-panel or standing seam jobs in minutes with instant estimates

 - Order super-fast measurement reports